avrio-project/avrio-commerce/README.md

 **License URI**: http://www.gnu.org/licenses/gpl-3.0.html

-TurtleCoin WooCommerce Extension is a WordPress plugin that allows merchants to accept TRTL Shells as payments at WooCommerce-powered online stores.
+Avrio WooCommerce Extension is a WordPress plugin that allows merchants to accept avrio as payments at WooCommerce-powered online stores.

 ## Description

 Your online store must use the WooCommerce platform (a free WordPress plugin).
-Once you've installed and activated WooCommerce, you may install and activate the TurtleCoin WooCommerce Extension.
+Once you've installed and activated WooCommerce, you may install and activate the Avrio WooCommerce Extension.

 **Benefits**

-* Accept payments directly into your personal TurtleCoin wallet.
+* Accept payments directly into your personal Avrio wallet.
-* Accept payment in TurtleCoin for physical and digital downloadable products.
+* Accept payment in Avrio for physical and digital downloadable products.
-* Add a TurtleCoin payments option to your existing online store with alternative main currency.
+* Add a Avrio payments option to your existing online store with alternative main currency.
-* Automatic conversion to TurtleCoin via realtime exchange rate feed and calculation.
+* Automatic conversion to Avrio via realtime exchange rate feed and calculation.

 ## Dependencies

 - WordPress.
 This can be downloaded from [wordpress.org](https://wordpress.org) or cloning their [github repo](https://github.com/WordPress/WordPress)
 - WooCommerce.
 This can be downloaded from [wordpress.org](https://wordpress.org/plugins/woocommerce/) or cloning their [github repo](https://github.com/woocommerce/woocommerce)
 - A webserver with the latest versions of PHP and MySQL.
 - A running walletd daemon that is accesible by the webserver.
-This can be downloaded from the [turtlecoin repo](https://github.com/turtlecoin/turtlecoin).
-For instructions check out the [turtlecoin-wiki repo](https://github.com/turtlecoin/turtlecoin-wiki/wiki/Getting-Started)
+This can be downloaded from the [avrio repo](https://github.com/avrio-project/avrio).
+For instructions check out the [iki repo](https://github.com/turtlecoin/turtlecoin-wiki/wiki/Getting-Started)

 ## Installation